HEM: a margin-based loss for visual categorisation tasks: Analysis and Motivation

 \subsection{Issues with CE Loss}

-Even when a classifier produces outputs that do an excellent job of correctly classifying the input, the CE loss is far from zero with a substantial derivative towards higher confidence.
-This is illustrated in the first row of \cref{tab-compare_losses} which shows losses for example outputs produced by a 4-way classifier.
-On each presentation of a correctly classified example the non-zero CE loss will cause the outputs to become ever more extreme (highly positive for the logit representing the correct class and highly negative for the logits representing the incorrect classes).
-CE loss therefore encourages a DNN to map every training exemplar to an output where confidence is extremely high.
+Even when a classifier produces the correct classification with high confidence, the CE loss is far from zero (\cref{tab-compare_losses}, row 1).
+Consequently the gradients will be non-zero and each presentation of a correctly classified training sample will cause the weights to be modified so that the outputs become ever more extreme (highly positive for the logit representing the correct class and highly negative for the logits representing the incorrect classes).
+CE loss therefore encourages a DNN to map every training exemplar to an output where confidence in the predicted classification is extremely high.
 It is to be expected that such a DNN will produce high confidence for all samples, including ones not seen during training.
-Hence, it is unsurprising that CE-trained DNNs have issues using prediction confidence to distinguish known from unknown classes.
+It is unsurprising, therefore, that CE-trained DNNs have issues using prediction confidence to distinguish known from unknown classes.